Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: The Einstein-Maxwell-charged-Klein-Gordon system under spherical symmetry

 \subsection{Notations and conventions}

 Given two non-negative functions $f$ and $g$, we use the notation $f \lesssim g$ to denote the existence of a positive constant $C$ such that $f \le C g$.
 The relation $f \gtrsim g$ is defined analogously, and we write $f \sim g$ whenever both $f \lesssim g$ and $f \gtrsim g$ hold.
-Constants denoted by the same letter may change from line to line.
+Different constants may be denoted by the same symbols if the value of such constant is not relevant in the computations.
 Whenever the symbols $\lesssim$ and $\gtrsim$ are used, we mean that the respective constants depend on the initial data only, except for the following cases: \begin{itemize} \item In the redshift region (section \ref{sec:RR}), constants depend on the initial data and possibly on the constant $\eta$ (see the statement of proposition \ref{prop: redshift}), \item In the no-shift region (section \ref{sec:NR}), early blueshift region (sections \ref{sec:EBR1} and \ref{sec:EBR2}) and late blueshift region (section \ref{section:lateblueshift}), constants depend on the initial data, and possibly on $\eta$, $R$ and $Y$ (see propositions \ref{prop: redshift} and \ref{prop: noshift}). \end{itemize}

-We often require quantities to be suitably large (or, analogously, sufficiently small), where this is meant with respect to the initial data and, possibly, with respect to other parameters.
-In the latter case, any additional dependence is specified.
+\textbf{Coordinate systems}: We follow the conventions of \cite{CGNS1, CGNS2, CGNS3, CGNS4}, where the $(u, v) = (u_{\text{Kru}}, v_{\text{EF}})$ coordinate system (that we specified in section \ref{section:assumptions}) is used in the entirety of the black hole interior.
+Notice that additional coordinate systems have been used in the literature in the case $\Lambda = 0$.
+For instance, in \cite{VdM1} and \cite{LukOh1}, our coordinate system is only used in the redshift region, whereas the Eddington-Finkelstein coordinate $u_{EF}$, defined as